 Lieutenant Colonel Deborah Ann Gibbs (USAF, retired)

-Lieutenant Colonel Deborah Ann Gibbs (USAF, retired) was born in Brockton, Massachusetts in 1955.
-She graduated from High School in 1973 and entered the United States Air Force in 1974.
-She served as an Air Operations Specialist until 1979 before entering the Reserve Officer Training Corps in Aug 1979.
-She received her commission in May 1981 and returned to active duty as a second lieutenant in Oct 1982 as a Supply Officer.
-Lt Col Gibbs was a career logistician.
-She served in various command and staff positions to include wing, major command, joint tours and war zones Her military decorations include: Defense Meritorious Service Medal, Meritorious Service Medal with five oak leaf clusters, Joint Service Commendation Medal, Air Force Commendation Medal with one oak leaf cluster, Air Force Achievement Medal, and Air Force Good Conduct Medal.
+Lieutenant Colonel Deborah Ann Gibbs (USAF, retired) was born in Brockton, Massachusetts in 1955 and lived in New England until she entered the United States Air Force in 1974 She served as an Air Operations Specialist until 1979 before entering the Reserve Officer Training Corps in Aug 1979 She received her commission in May 1981 and returned to active duty as a second lieutenant in Oct of 1982 as a Supply Officer.
+Lt Col Gibbs was a career logistician She served in various command and staff positions to include wing, major command, joint tours and war zones Her military decorations include: Defense Meritorious Service Medal, Meritorious Service Medal with five oak leaf clusters, Joint Service Commendation Medal, Air Force Commendation Medal with one oak leaf cluster, Air Force Achievement Medal, and Air Force Good Conduct Medal.

 Deborah has a Bachelor of Arts Degree in Psychology from the University of Hawaii, Master of Science Degree in Acquisition and Procurement from Webster University, and a Master of Science Degree in International Studies from Air War College, Montgomery, Alabama

 Retiring in 2004, Deborah made her home in Safford, Arizona.
 She has served as the Executive Director for the Gila Valley Arts Council, a Safford Lions Club member, a board member of Safford Woman’s Club filling positions as the Correspondence Secretary and currently as the Parliamentarian and Treasurer, a member in Catholic Daughters of America, MGRMC Foundation Board member and has been active as a board member with the United Way of Graham and Greenlee Counties since 2011.